pouya-codes/singularity_train/README.md

                         The number of GPUs to use.
 Default uses a GPU with the most free memory.
                          (default: 1)

+  --progressive_resizing [PROGRESSIVE_RESIZING ...]
+                        One of the techniques that enables the model to be trained on different input sizes.
+The inputs are resized to the selected value and trained on them in order of the size.
+For example, [32, 256, 512] means that the model will be trained first on 32, then 256, and at last on 512.
+                         (default: None)

+  --scheduler_step SCHEDULER_STEP
+                        If a scheduler is defined in the config file, it enables the step for that.
+It should be 'epoch' or 'batch'.
+It depends on the scheduler, for example OneCycleLR needs to be stepped in batch.
+                         (default: None)

   --seed SEED           Seed for random shuffle.
                          (default: 256)